 What is negging in a relationship?

 Negging has been around for a long time but it wasn’t until recently that psychologists were able to put a label on this behavior pattern.
 In fact, even though the first descriptions of what is negging in a relationship can be traced back to a study done in 1965, the technique caught on among communities of pickup artists in the US in the early 2000s.
-It wasn’t until 2009 that this behavior pattern got a name.
+It wasn’t until 2009 that this behavior pattern was given the term negging.

-In relationships, negging takes different forms.
-Negging and dating is a combination used to their advantage by people who grapple with low self-esteem issues when they are convinced that they’ve landed a match that’s out of their league.
-So, they begin to neg right from the beginning of the relationship.
+In romantic relationships, negging takes different forms.
+People neg when they grapple with low self-esteem issues and when they are convinced that they’ve landed a match that’s out of their league.

 Related Reading: What Is Benching Dating?
 Signs And Ways To Avoid It